dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/design-overview.rst

 4. Return a result to the client.

 To simplify the coding of routing functions, they are contained in objects that extend ``org.knora.webapi.routing.Authenticator``.
-Each routing function constructs a ``Try`` in which the following operations are performed:
+Each routing function performs the following operations:

 1. ``Authenticator.getUserProfileV1`` is called to authenticate the user.